 Student Loan Forgiveness and Scholarships

 Dental school tuition continues to rise.
 The high cost of education coupled with provider shortage areas can restrict access to oral health providers.
 Student loan forgiveness and scholarship programs increase enrollment or send new dentists to areas where need is greatest by reducing student debt or paying for a portion of the education up front.
-According to the American Dental Education Association (ADEA), four states include pediatric dentists (or primary care dentists, which include pediatric dentists) in their dental loan forgiveness programs.
+According to the American Dental Education Association (ADEA), five states include pediatric dentists (or primary care dentists, which include pediatric dentists) in their dental loan forgiveness programs.